iPhone 13's juiciest rumors so far: What's going on with Apple's notch design?

 Or maybe Apple will take a page out of Samsung's book and name its next phone after the year of its conception: iPhone 2021 has a nice ring to it.
 Or what about the iPhone XXI?
 Or, dare to dream, Apple could go in a completely different direction and name it something fun, like the Motorola Citrus or LG Chocolate of yore.

-Price: iPhone 13 could cost the same as iPhone 12… or even less
+Price: iPhone 13 could cost the same as iPhone 12… or less

 Apple's iPhone 12 lineup included four phones at four prices, with even more variation among carriers and storage configurations.
 At launch, the baseline iPhone 12 carrier model cost $799, an increase of $100 from 2019's iPhone 11, largely due to the addition of 5G support.
 Because the iPhone 13 is not expected to have such a major technical upgrade, analysts are predicting a similar price structure for 2021.